 Maximize What You Eat

 Eating nutrient-dense was a massive change for my taste buds.
-I was a typical meat and potatoes guy.
+I was a typical meat and potatoes person.
 Green foods rarely made it on my plate, but over time your taste will change.
 Remember to start small.
 For example, instead of just eating salads for a week, replace one meal with a salad.
-Then the next week, substitute an additional meal with one.
+For me, it was slowly adding more vegetables to my plate, while removing empty calories.

 When making your food choices, fruits and vegetables are great additions to your plate.
 Eat lots of vegetables as they are low in calories but high in nutrients.
 Include smaller amounts of healthy fats, like avocados, olive oil, and nuts.
 Finally, make sure you are getting enough protein.
 Turkey and chicken are great because they are low in saturated fats.
 Training and losing weight is hard work, so make sure you are getting the proper nutrients.